Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 ---

 In this article I reflect on my university experience.
-This is a reflection on the educational component, my interests over the course of university, and how the experience has shaped my career goals.
+This is a reflection on the educational component: my technical interests over the course of university, and how the experience has shaped my career goals.
-- I discuss my mindset at different points
-- I highlight more *memorable courses*: my experience, the things I learned, and any projects I worked on.

 ## Early Years